LimeBlast/one-click-hugo-cms/site/content/_index.md

 ---
-title: "Great coffee with a conscience"
+title: Great coffee with a conscience
 subtitle: Support sustainable farming while enjoying a cup
-image: /img/home-jumbotron.jpg
+image: img/bg.jpg
 blurb:
-    heading: Why Kaldi?
+  heading: Monumental Me?
-    text: "Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities."
+  text: Achieve your goals and obtain inspiration with personalised displays hand
+    crafted from wood for the home and office.
 intro:
-    heading: "What we offer"
+  heading: What we offer
-    text: "Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone."
+  text: >-
+    Monumental Me employs the principle of activation triggers to help people achieve their goals.
+Being the polar opposite to idiom "out of sight, out of mind", activation triggers are items placed in key locations to spark thoughts, memories, and most importantly, action.

+    We believe the best activation triggers are specific to the situation, so we start by helping you and your employees explore the details of the goals being aimed at, and map out the steps required to achieve them.

+    We then use this information to design and craft personalised displays to be hung in key locations within homes and offices, which help gently nudge people towards their desires outcome.
 products:
-    - image: img/illustrations-coffee.svg
+  - image: img/be-do-have-close-up.png
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+    text: Proudly keep your greatest desires front and centre, to remind you what's important, and keep you focused on your goals.
   - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+    text: We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
+No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
   heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
+  text: Coffee is an amazing part of human culture but it has a dark side too –
+    one of colonialism and mindless abuse of natural resources and human lives.
     We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
 ---